Climate Change Resiliency

 In each of these communities, two partnering community organizations (along with City project staff) lead discussions focusing on the effects of climate change.
 These are issues such as increased heat events, flooding, severe weather, more freeze-thaw cycles in cold months and subsequent effects on housing and infrastructure, and greater air pollution and pollen in warmer months.

 The discussions focused on areas that communities already have resources in place to be resilient to these effects and areas where more resources are needed.
 The organizations helped gather a diverse group of community members to participate in each discussion.

 Phase 3: Project Stakeholder Education

-The final phase will be an evaluation of the project, resulting in a report that summarizes what was learned from the three community dialog events.
-This will culminate with a presentation of the report to the project stakeholders, including community partners, resident participants, and City leaders.
+This phase included an evaluation of the initial phase of the project, resulting in a report that summarizes what was learned from the community dialog events.
+This will culminated with a presentation of the report to the project stakeholders, including community partners, resident participants, and City leaders in the fall of 2017.
 City project staff will make recommendations to policy makers for areas where resources are needed to make Minneapolis more resilient to the effects of climate change.

 Should you require a reasonable accommodation in order to fully participate, or information in an alternative format, please contact 612-673-2301.